NikolaiKyhne/xLSTM-SENet/README.md

-# xLSTM-SENet: xLSTM for Single-Channel Speech Enhancement
+# xLSTM-SENet: xLSTM for Single-Channel Speech Enhancement (Accepted to INTERSPEECH 2025)
 This is the official implementation of the [xLSTM-SENet: xLSTM for Single-Channel Speech Enhancement](https://arxiv.org/abs/2501.06146) paper.

 ---